Cbazil/Code4CT/README.md

 - Increased grid gap size (First nested one).
 ---

-## All Rights Reversed 2018, Made by Cbazil
+## &copy; All Rights Reversed 2018, Made by Cbazil